 The Life of an Intern

-At the very beginning of a session, we have a week of intense personal, spiritual growth and also receive training on a variety of different topics on how to teach more effectively.
-Then, we have a chance to apply what we learn during a session of 7 to 11 weeks of teaching in schools and at Bible Clubs.
+At the very beginning of a session, we have a week of intense personal, spiritual growth and also a week of training on a variety of different topics on how to teach more effectively.
+Then, we have a chance to apply what we learn during a session of 8 to 11 weeks of teaching in schools and at Bible Clubs.

 Teaching Character Classes